sjagtap1803/RAG/README.md

 - [huggingface-cli](https://huggingface.co/docs/huggingface_hub/guides/cli) (optional)
 - 1 GPU with 24GB of VRAM for the LLM, refer to the chart below
 - 1 GPU with 24GB of VRAM for the safety/shield model (optional)
+- 1 HPU for the LLM, only applicable to HPU clusters
+- 1 HPU for the safety/shield model, only applicable to HPU clusters (optional)
 - [Hugging Face Token](https://huggingface.co/settings/tokens)
 - Access to [Meta Llama](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct/) model.
 - Access to [Meta Llama Guard](https://huggingface.co/meta-llama/Llama-Guard-3-8B/) model.